hjoliver/dr-failover-cylc-8/README.md

 ## Generic Aspects

-The document above focuses mainly on specific Cylc capabilities that allow workflow-driven failover at arbitrary sync points.
+This section briefly covers several more generic aspects of the DR problem.

-This section briefly covers several more generic aspects.
-These are relatively easy to achieve one way or another and don't require a lot of Cylc knowledge.
+These are relatively easy to achieve one way or another and don't require a lot of specialist Cylc knowledge.

 ### Updating Workflow Configs on the Remote Platform